 Enthusiastic Colorado Springs bicyclists can help the community recognize the importance of bike programs and infrastructure.

 Recent Momentum and Successes

 Over time, the City has demonstrated a commitment to improve and expand its bicycling environment.
 Several key events or initiatives mark a particularly positive change for bicycling in the City:

 - Planning for an automated bike share system that is expected to launch in 2018;

-- Completion of the Experience Downtown Master Plan, a master plan to strengthen and improve downtown, the Pikes Peak Area Council of Governments Regional Nonmotorized Plan, which established regional corridors of focus, and the Park System Master Plan, which emphasized the closure of trail gaps.
+- Completion of the Experience Downtown Master PlanA plan for the development of a portion of the city that contains proposed land uses, a generalized transportation system, and the relationship of the area included in the plan to surrounding property., a master plan to strengthen and improve downtown, the Pikes Peak Area Council of Governments Regional Non-motorized Plan, which established regional corridors of focus, and the Park System Master Plan, which emphasized the closure of trail gaps.

 - Confirmation of the City’s Silver Bicycle Friendly Community status by the League of American Bicyclists;